AT&T raises full-year revenue outlook for second time

-AT&T Inc T.N raised its full-year revenue forecast for a second time, citing strong growth in its equipment installment plan even as its service revenue stagnated.
+June 3 AT&T Inc raised its full-year revenue forecast for a second time, citing strong growth in its wireless business.

 The No. 2 U.S. telecom services provider said on Tuesday it now expects full-year revenue to increase 5 percent, compared with its prior forecast of 4 percent.

-By the end of 2014, analysts expect two-thirds of AT&T's postpaid wireless customers to be on its NEXT pricing plan, which unbundles device payments from mobile service payments.
-Due to the growing popularity of the plan, the company said it expects no service revenue growth in the second quarter and lower average revenue per user.

-Net subscriber additions to the company's wireless services are expected to exceed 800,000 in the second quarter, it said, well above Wall Street estimates of 525,000.
+Net subscriber additions to the company's wireless services are expected to exceed 800,000 in the second quarter, it said.

 AT&T reaffirmed its full-year forecast for adjusted profit, margins, capital expenditure and free cash flow.